 Sing nursery rhymes with accompanying actions such as, ‘open, shut them’ and ‘round the garden’.
 This reinforces language through their repetitive nature and pairing words with actions.
 It targets a variety of language concepts such as verbs and names, whilst encouraging eye contact and social engagement.

-About Allowah – Presbyterian Children’s Hospital and Disability Support Services: For over 60 years, Allowah has been supporting children with complex disabilities and medical needs.
-Based in Dundas Valley, NSW (close to Carlingford, Epping and Rydalmere), our family-centred approach maximises quality of life for children and their carers.
-Allowah Disability Support Services is a fully accredited disability support provider and NDIS provider.
-We provide a huge range of supports, including short stay accommodation (respite) for children with high level needs, after school care, holiday programs, mid-week adventures, therapy and early intervention.
+For more than 60 years, Allowah Presbyterian Children’s Hospital and Disability Support Services has been supporting children with complex disabilities and medical needs providing a huge range of supports, including short stay accommodation (respite), after school care, holiday programs, mid-week adventures, therapy and early intervention.